Jonayb/SADCWEB-SOBA/README.md

 ### Google Colab
 Google Colab is needed for creating word embeddings and fine-tuning language models.
 A local runtime is advised for creating word-embeddings, as Google's TPU's are slow.
 When you don't have a GPU on your device, use a hosted runtime with Google's GPU's (recommended for fine-tuning language models).

 Now follow the virtual environment set-up instructions from https://github.com/stefanvanberkum/CD-ABSC#set-up-instructions.
+Make sure to use this repository to include in the virtual environment. _Note: Python 3.5 is highly recommended for the virtual environment, as higher versions often don't support TensorFlow 1 anymore.
+Otherwise, this will throw a lot of errors during the installation of requirements.txt_

 ## Evaluation
 The evaluation code is mainly based on